-Obviously, our Office 365 reporting application can show you this information in much more detail at the click of a button, but we’ll also show you a couple more ways to find this information out on your own.
+Obviously, our Office 365 reporting software can show you this information in much more detail at the click of a button, but we’ll also show you a couple more ways to find this information out on your own.

 If you’re using the new version of Office 365 you can use the Get-StaleMailboxDetailReport which will list out the users who have not logged in for at least 30 days.

 To run this cmdlet, first connect to Office 365 using PowerShell as an administrator by copying and pasting these cmdlets into PowerShell.